Tomcat

 Listen 8443

 Some organisations have configured the httpd on one VirtualHost with Location directives to distinguish AA and Artifact traffic from SSO traffic.
-We do not recommend this, as it significantly complicates both configuration and troubleshooting.
+We strongly recommend you do not use that configuration, because of this SSL re-negotiation problem, and because it significantly complicates both configuration and troubleshooting.

 <VirtualHost _default_:443>